 Two Factor Authentication

 Two factor authentication is a strong second layer of security.
 With two factor authentication enabled, after a password is entered the person attempting to sign in is required to also enter a code that is sent to the account owner either through text or an authentication app.
-One that I use and highly recommend and use myself is Authy.
-Learn how to get and use it here.

 Now let’s check out some very easy to crack overused passwords.
 If you are using any of these I highly recommend that you change your password now.